nsidc/data-access-tool-backend/doc/testing.md

 ## Running tests

 Before manually running tests, setup the `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD` envvars, which are necessary for integration tests.
+This can be set to your own personal EDL credentials.

 Next, to run all tests: